INTRODUCTION

 In the square between the temple of Osiris and the balagan of dervishes, the atheist Plumper, who called himself a prophet, was preaching.
 He was dressed in a wide red toga and sat under a canopy at a table covered in piles of books, pamphlets and newspapers that refuted all the religions, both old and new.
 The dance of the dervishes sometimes turned into some sort of spontaneous movement; it captivated the spectators as a gust of wind carries away dry leaves; the ring of circling quickly expanded, went beyond the pillars of the balagan; new little whirlpools formed, and it so happened that the atheist Plumper in his flowing toga spun around on the platform to the point of complete exhaustion with the white priests of Osiris.

-The huge white temple of Zeus the Thunderer covered the two rows of houses where Believers in Something lived.
+The huge white temple of Zeus the Thunderer covered the two rows of houses where the Believers in Something lived.
 Glittering blocks of marble were adorned with gilded images of the god of gods, soothsayers and amulet dealers sat at the entrance.

 The Believers in Something were divided into 36 sects, and every day they held public competitions behind the temple of Zeus.
-They could be differentiated by the color of their clothing, otherwise it would've been easy to mix them up with one each other, as the difference in opinion between the most irreconcilable - green and red - boiled down to the fact that the greens considered the Great Something to be discernible, and the reds - not to be discernible, but distinguishable.
+They could be differentiated by the color of their clothing, otherwise it would've been easy to mix them up with one another, as the difference in opinion between the most irreconcilable - green and red - boiled down to the fact that the greens considered the Great Something to be discernible, and the reds - not to be discernible, but distinguishable.
 Their priests were like litigants who are perpetually suing heaven.
 They gave every new convert access to their book repositories and archives of dusty manuscripts, and left them to sort through all these conflicting documents as much as they wanted.

 - "Who wants to speak with the spirit of a girl who died 200 years ago?
 With an Egyptian from the time of the first pharaohs!
 The late father of the banker Girfeld is requesting his son!
 Does anyone need Karl XII?"